 How can I apply to the Nursing AAS program?

-- Individuals who have completed all the general education supportive course requirements may apply to the Nursing AAS program.
+- Individuals who have completed, or are near completion of, all the general education supportive course requirements may apply to the Nursing AAS program.

 Will MCC consider advanced placement (transferring nursing courses from another nursing program or entry as an LPN)?

-Requests for advanced placement, i.e., transferring nursing courses from another nursing program or entry as an LPN are being considered on an individual basis.
+Requests for advanced placement, i.e., transferring nursing courses from another nursing program or entry as a licensed practical nurse (LPN) are being considered on an individual basis.

 How will I find out if I am accepted into the nursing program?